< Back

 Loan syndications do not involve any “transfers of financial assets” as each loan in a syndication is between a respective originating bank and the borrower.
 As a result, ASC 860 and the analysis of derecognition is not an issue.
 However, there are some issues for the lead syndicate bank involving revenue recognition related to the fees it collects from the borrower.
 Some of these fees may represent “syndication fees” for arranging the deal, as well as typical lenders fees for the loan it has underwritten itself.
 Also, these arrangements may involve the lead syndicate servicing the series of loans on behalf of the syndicate banks.
 For these loans, other than its own originated loan, the lead syndicate will need to recognize a servicing asset (or liability) in accordance with ASC 860.

 As it is illustrated above, these two arrangements (a loan participation and syndication) have unique terms even though they achieve the same economic result.
 Therefore, the only way to know whether you are dealing with a participation or syndication is the READ the loan agreements!
 Careful consideration should be given to the legal underwriters and parties to the contract, contractual terms of the instruments, and other conditions to make a final analysis.
+Often it is a legal determination that will dictate whether it is a loan participation or syndication.
+Once this determination is made, it’s on to the accounting analysis!

 About GAAP Dynamics